tammy357/gut-brain-axis-analytics-cofest2026/README.md

 - **`citation_synthesis_behavior_insulin.md`** — the paper's own
   quantified behavioral and insulin-signaling results, laid out alongside the metabolite findings
-- **`day2_human_comparison.md`** — TMAO and guanidinoacetic acid
-  confirmed dynamic in a real human bariatric-surgery cohort, with the MTBLS310 red-wine comparison partially checked but blocked on missing metadata

 ## Known limitations